GrimReaperSam/Cini-OCR/README.md

 Downloading anaconda:
  * `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh`
- * `bash Miniconda3-latest-Linux-x86_64.sh` Say yes to PATH export at the end of installation
+ * `bash Miniconda3-latest-Linux-x86_64.sh` Say yes to PATH export in `.bashrc` at the end of installation.
+ * Reload `.bashrc` with `source .bashrc` or close-open terminal.

 Cloning the project and installing the dependencies
  * `git clone https://github.com/GrimReaperSam/Cini-OCR.git`
  * `cd Cini-OCR`
  * `conda config --add channels https://conda.anaconda.org/menpo`
  * `conda config --add channels https://conda.anaconda.org/Atanahel`
- * `conda env create -f environment.yml` creates the virtual environment called OCR
+ * `conda env create -f environment.yml` creates the virtual environment called OCR with all the dependencies necessary.

-Then every time you open a shell to use the program :
- * `source activate OCR` for activating the virtual environment

 Running
 -------

+Every time you open a new shell you have to activate the virutal environment :
+ * `source activate OCR` (_Note : you can add this line to the `.bashrc` instead of running it every new shell_)

-To run you can use the following command:
+To run the program,you can use the following command:
  * `python pipeline.py`

 The arguments are: